gtolomei/ml-feature-tweaking/README.md

 Additional steps can be performed using those files as input, depending on the final task goal.

 ## Citation
-If you use this implementation in you work, please add a reference/citation to the paper.
+If you use this implementation in your work, please add a reference/citation to the paper.
 You can use the following BibTeX entry:

 ```bash
 @inproceedings{DBLP:conf/kdd/TolomeiSHL17,